-JEE Main Important Physics formulas
+JEE Main Important Mathematics Formulas

 With the increase in demand for lawyers and journalists, it becomes difficult to decide on a career choice without adequate information.
-This article will help one choose between a career in law or media and journalism by understanding the aptitude, academic career path, job prospects and salary.
+This article will help one choose between a career in law or media and journalism by understanding the aptitude, academic career path, job prospects, and salary.
 Read the complete article below to know more about Law vs Media and Journalism: Which is better?

-Listed below are the skills and traits which one must have for a career in law or media and journalism.
+Listed below are the skills and traits that one must have for a career in law or media and journalism.
 One can read the traits below and do a self-check to realise the interests and likes of choosing a career from the two.

 A career in law can be intellectually challenging, personally fulfilling and financially rewarding.
 The complexities of our legal system have created hundreds of legal career options that serve a variety of core and non-core legal functions.
 From lawyers, judges, and mediators to paralegals, secretaries, and consultants, the legal professional’s role is expanding and evolving to keep pace with the ever-changing legal system.
 One can go on to make a career in law if he/she possesses the skills listed below: